Refusing A BAC Test after a DUI Arrest in Pennsylvania

 According to Pennsylvania law, those arrested in the state for DUI are required to take a blood, breath or urine test, once arrested.
 Under the implied consent law in Pennsylvania, if the arresting officer has probable cause to believe a lawfully arrested citizen was driving under the influence, that person must submit to a BAC test or accept the consequences.
-The officer must administer the test within two hours of driving, and must observe the person under suspicion of DUI for twenty minutes prior to administering the test.
+The officer must administer the test within two hours of driving and must observe the person under suspicion of DUI for twenty minutes prior to administering the test.
 If the person whose BAC was tested is later convicted of DUI, he or she will be responsible for the expense of the tests to determine impairment.

 Once a suspect has submitted to the BAC test, they have the right to ask for additional BAC tests to be taken by their own physician.
 If the person arrested refuses the BAC test his or her driver’s license will be suspended for a period of one year.
 (18 months for a second or third DUI offense).
 The arresting officer is required to inform the suspect their license could be suspended if they refuse the BAC test.
 The officer should also tell the suspect that if they are later convicted of a DUI, they will be forced to accept the penalties for the refusal, as well as for the DUI.
 Regardless of whether the suspect submits to a BAC test, he or she is entitled to a hearing in order to challenge the driver’s license suspension.